BitEscrow/escrow-sdk/README.md

 }
 ```

-Members of the contract interact with this vm using signed statements, called a [witness](docs/contract.md) statement:
+Members of the contract interact with this vm by submitting signed statements to the agent, called a [witness](docs/contract.md) statement:

 ```ts
 {